 I won’t go through the process of removing the required parts to get to this point since you wouldn’t typically go through the hassle just to replace the fuel injector O-rings.
 As I’ve mentioned at the beginning of this post, these O-rings are usually replaced because the fuel injectors and rail are already removed.

 When I replaced my intake manifold gasket, I had to remove the fuel rail and injectors.
 Upon close inspection, I noticed that the O-rings for the fuel injectors were hardened, so I figured it was only a matter of time until it would lead to a fuel leak.
+This is now an opportune time to replace these O-rings.

 Once the lubricated O-rings are back on the fuel injectors, reinstall the fuel rail and injectors very carefully.
 Again, you don’t want to damage any of the O-rings (even a slight nick could cause fuel to leak.)